jakob-bagterp/index-now-for-python/docs/user-guide/search-engines/default-endpoints.md

 ```

 ## List of Default Endpoints
+The following endpoints are provided by default with the IndexNow for Python package.
+If you can't find the endpoint you are looking for, you can also use a [custom endpoint] (custom-endpoint.md).

 | Endpoint Enum                         | Name                                           | Endpoint URL                                                                         |
 | ------------------------------------- | ---------------------------------------------- | ------------------------------------------------------------------------------------ |